jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

-CPython has a comparable optimisation in ``ceval.c`` at ``_PyFunction_FastCall``: when the target is a function defined in Python, is simple enough (e.g. uses fast locals), and the call has a fixed argument list (no keywords or starred arguments), it creates the frame and populates it from the interpreter stack, going straight to ``PyEval_EvalFrameEx(f,0)``.
+CPython has a comparable optimisation in ``ceval.c`` at ``_PyFunction_FastCall``: when the target is a function defined in Python, when it is simple enough (e.g. uses fast locals), and when the call has a fixed argument list (no keywords or starred arguments), it creates the frame and populates it from the interpreter stack, going straight to ``PyEval_EvalFrameEx(f,0)``.